 Letting Your Personal Shadow Run Wild

 When your shadow self is running the show, you might feel stuck in a Jekyll and Hyde cycle.
 We get to a point where we don’t feel in control of our emotional reactions.

 We start projecting our insecurities and shadow aspects onto others.
 This can lead to defensiveness and creating distorted realities.
 We become blind to the positive aspects of ourselves and others.
 This kind of thing takes its toll after a while.

 Shadow work is one of the best ways to truly experience transformation and inner child healing, and all that is involved is “self-awareness”.
 It’s something you can on independently or with a trained medical professional.
-For a deeply traumatic experience, working with a therapist is highly recommended.

 You can start by exploring different exercises and getting to know your shadow self and the parts of yourself you may not like so much.